List of Monster Allergy characters: Hector Sinistro

 Hector Sinistro is a Dark Tamer, and one of the main antagonists in the second season of the animated series.
-He has two left hands since his right hand is also a left hand.
 He tries to get revenge against Zob, by attacking his son, Zick.
-In the past, he was a respected Tamer until he was discovered by Zob to be selling illegal captured monsters to an auction, to the Anguanes.
+In the past, he was a respected Tamer until he was discovered by Zob to be illegally selling captured monsters to the Anguanes.
 He was turned in and marked as a renegade Tamer or Dark Tamer and was banished from the Armory.
-Emily brought Sinistro to the Moog Magister to help him get to the Ancient Armory by going through the Hundred and First Door.
-He agrees to help Moog to get Domboxes in the crypt so he can get the Scepter Dom.
-He betrays Moog and leaves him to die in the door's trap, which was rising lava.
-He uses Bombo to escape and the rest of the monsters to attack the Tamers to cover his escape.
-However, he uses the Scepter Dom too much he and as a result was turned into a small, weak monster.
-After that he ended up becoming Bombolo's pet.
+Emily brought Sinistro to Moog Magister to help him get to the Ancient Armory by going through the Hundred and First Door.
+He agrees to help Magister to get Domboxes in the crypt so he can get the Scepter Dom.
+After obtaining the Scepter, Sinistro ends up succumbing to its power and is transformed into a monster.